 Christine Dinsmore said she is sponsoring a fundraiser for all Democratic candidates on July 26 7-9 pm with Amy Fradon.
 It will be at her home, 976 Church Rd.

-Nejla Liias asked if we could set up a list of volunteers for help for campaigns.
+Nejla Liias asked if we could set up a list of volunteers tor help for campaigns.
 She offered to send out an email to the Candidates Forum list.

 Mike Harkavy asked if this was the time to decide how the $1500 we had earmarked for candidates to be allocated.
 He moved that those three (Aidan, Pat, Juan) each receive $500.
 Nejla Liias wondered if Juan Figueroa might need a little more money than the others; Aaron Levine added that Juan does not have any campaign committees supporting him.
 Furthermore, he has a primary in September.
 Chris Allen countered that Pat Strong has at least as large a need for funds to fight George Amedore.
 Mike Harkavy added that we will not know for a couple of weeks whether Van Blarcum will get enough signatures to get on the ballot.
 The Chair offered to amend the motion to $1,000 for Figueroa and $250 for the other two.
 Mike Harkavy seconded the motion as amended.
 Unanimously passed.

-Aaron Levine wondered if Juan Figueroa has someone to help review van Blarcom’s petitions.
+Aaron Levine wondered if Juan Figueroa has someone to help review van Blarcum’s petitions.
 Margo asked Judy to suggest this to Juan, that he at least get a copy of his opponent’s petitions.

 Petitioning: Kathleen Gray reported on her experiences while petitioning and felt we should have left something with them about the Congressional Primary.
 The Chair said a time had been established on Sunday (11 AM) at the Barr-Ross house to turn in petitions, however, they may be turned in as late as July 3.